mwindholtz/state_objects/README.md

     color_state_symbol  # returns the current values symbol

 * methods ending in '?' return boolean if the value is set
-* methods ending in '!' set the value
+* methods ending in '!' set the value ( this does NOT save the model)

     color_state_red?
     color_state_red!